jakubrohleder/angular-jsonapi/README.md

 ### Object relationships

-Getting an managing object relationships with ease was the primary motivation to create this package. each object has `object.relationships` proparty that is a key-value store of its relationships.
-Each relationship can be retrived by `object.relationships[key]` the return value depends on the relationship type:
+Getting an managing object relationships with ease was the primary motivation to create this package. each object has `object.relationships` property that is a key-value store of its relationships.
+Each relationship can be retrieved by `object.relationships[key]` the return value depends on the relationship type:

 * `hasOne`
     * `undefined` - if object relationships hasn't been fetched from the server yet